oss-compliance/template/.github/ISSUE_TEMPLATE/feature_report.md

 assignees: ''

 ---
 **Please do not report security vulnerabilities here**.
-Submit all security issues via this form [https://forms.gle/ivXouaoEGZZgaNbA7](https://forms.gle/ivXouaoEGZZgaNbA7).
+Submit all security issues via [this form](https://forms.gle/ivXouaoEGZZgaNbA7).

 **Thank you in advance for helping us to improve this library!** Please read through the template below and answer all relevant questions.
 Your additional work here is greatly appreciated and will help us respond as quickly as possible.
 Finally, to avoid duplicates, please search existing Issues before submitting one here.